aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/first-project.md

         name: eos_cli_config_gen
 ```

-From here, you can access your topology and device documentation under `documentation` in your inventory folder.
+The topology and device documentation can be accessed under `documentation` in the inventory folder.

 ![AVD device configuration documentation](../../docs/_media/avd-eos-cli-config-gen-doc-overview.png)